imrinahru/my-site-fresh/index.md

 # Welcome

-> I'm using this site to collect my essays, projects, and notes about shaping sensible, empowering narratives of technology that support people and communities.
+> I'm using this site to collect my essays, projects, and notes on digital craft and design, and ways we can form a sensible relationship with technology.

 ## Start here